0verkil/waddle-sim/README.md

 codebase!
 Waddle allows you to simulate and test your robot, whether it hasn't even been built yet or you're trying to test a change remotely.

+## Usage Disclaimer

+**Waddle** is abandonware.
+Although the developer (me!) is still active, I am under no obligation to fix bugs, merge pull requests, or provide assistance.
+This is so that I do not lose my sanity during the season trying to help people.
+Feel free to contact me with bugs, but just know that there is a possibility that I will not respond.

 # Installation

+## please do not try this installation process right now, if you really care then clone the repo and add it as a local dependency (don't @ me if you don't know how to do this, just wait)
+*These installation instructions do not yet work.
+Please wait, like, a week.*

 In your TeamCode `build.gradle`, insert the following lines: